The Best New Jersey Auto Insurance Companies

 You don’t have to be a teen to benefit from Allstate’s Drivewise app; adults can also use Drivewise to improve their driving skills and get discounts on their insurance.
 You can receive additional discounts for buying a new car, paying your premium in full, and for driving a car with safety features like anti-lock brakes.
 Allstate doesn’t offer as many discounts as the other providers on our list, but you’ll still find plenty of ways to save.

-If you drive for Uber or Lyft, one of Allstate’s main draws is that, like Geico, it offers rideshare insurance.
+If you drive for Uber or Lyft, one of Allstate’s main draws is that it offers rideshare insurance.
 Allstate's coverage works by extending your personal policy to include the trips you make while driving for Lyft or Uber.
 Allstate also just announced that it was teaming up with Uber to offer commercial auto coverage for Uber drivers.
 This type of coverage is designed to meet the needs of small business owners.
 New Jersey is one of the first states to benefit from this new coverage program, which — if it is successful — will expand nationwide.

 Allstate’s website includes a comprehensive set of educational resources — more than any of our other top picks.
 Their interactive Bumper to Bumper Basics tool helps you determine how much insurance coverage you’ll need, and its informative articles answer common questions like “How does hitting a deer impact your insurance?”
 Whether or not you choose Allstate as your insurer, you can still use its resources — including Drivewise and Cellcontrol — to learn more about your insurance options and stay safe on the road.